Atlanta: How To Spend 24 Hours In Atlanta, Georgia

 - High Museum of Art

-- Sister Louisa and Joystick Bar – as recommend by my friend Christy from Hello Gem
+- Sister Louisa and Joystick Bar – as recommended by my friend Christy from Hello Gem

 - We Suki Suki (my friend Paul’s sister’s Vietnamese cafe)